CCExtractor/Flood_Mobile/CONTRIBUTING.md

 ## Steps

-You can either use qBitTorrent,Transmission or rTorrent as the torrent client
+You can use qBitTorrent,Transmission or rTorrent(anyone) as the torrent client

 ### Install qBitTorrent
 1. Install [qBitTorrent](https://www.qbittorrent.org/)